 4. Include Amla In Your Diet

 Amla or Indian gooseberry is a rich source of vitamin C (4).
 Clean, steam, and eat one amla a day to give your skin that extra dose of nourishment.
-Alternatively, you can start your day with about 60 ml of Indian gooseberry juice.
+Alternatively, you can start your day with about 60 ml of organic Indian gooseberry juice.
 Add 150 ml of warm water to it and drink it.
 12 weeks is what you need to see visible differences.
 You can add honey as it tends to be a little bitter, but plain juice is always more beneficial.
 Want some instant radiance?
 Mix 1 tbsp each of amla juice and honey, apply on your face and wash off with lukewarm water after 20 minutes.
 This is one of the effective home remedies for sensitive skincare.

 5. Benefits Of Honey

 Honey is known for its anti-inflammatory, antibacterial, and antiseptic properties (5).
 A super hydrating tonic, you can use it as a regular cleansing agent when mixed with one glass of water.
 Make a coarse mixture of unsweetened cocoa powder and honey.
-Add coconut oil and milk to make a wonderful scrub for sensitive skin.
-This mixture can also be used as a face mask.
+Add coconut or jojoba oil and milk to make a wonderful scrub for sensitive skin.
+This mixture can also be used as a calming face mask.
 Apply on the face and wash off with lukewarm water after 20 minutes.
 Honey also heals your sunburns.
 Just dab on the affected area and wash off after a while.

 Sugar is not good for your waistline but is definitely good for your sensitive skin.
-White, granulated sugar can be transformed into a gentle exfoliating agent by mixing it with a little olive oil.
+White, granulated sugar can be transformed into a gentle, non-irritating exfoliating agent by mixing it with a little olive oil.
 Even better, coarsely powder the sugar and then prepare your scrub (6).
 Massage gently, in circular motions to eliminate dead cells, and rinse with lukewarm water.
 You can dab a little coconut oil to trap the moisture once you are done.

 7. Cool It Off With Cucumber